-In the recently published fourth edition of Deloitte’s Global Robotics Report, the research on RPA exposes some interesting insights into the development of the drivers for RPA within organisations.
+In the recently published fourth edition of Deloitte’s Global Robotics Report, the research on Robotic Process Automation (RPA) exposes some interesting insights into the development of the drivers for RPA within organisations.
 Evidence that suggests automating at scale is not growing as predicted.

 The benefits of automation are now clear, and the adoption of some form of automation within organisations is either on the roadmap or in pilot stage for many large businesses.
 However, the drivers for this automation are changing.
 In 2016/17 the main perceived benefit of RPA was cost reduction, with significant ROI being made due to the fast implementation of RPA.
 However, following the survey of more than 500 people from global organisations, it has become apparent that this priority has shifted.

 38% now list increased productivity as the main priority for automation.
 More than 90% of organisations said that RPA had exceeded its expectations in productivity, improved compliance and cost to implement.
 Over 80% said implementing or scaling RPA had led to a happier workforce.

 Improved customer experience followed as the second-highest priority for automation at 18%.
 This was defined by reduced processing times and improved accuracy, resulting in customers receiving an improved and more consistent service.